 - Emergency food pantry

 - Personal hygiene items such as deodorant, shampoo, soap, etc.

 - Provide socks, underwear, hats and gloves (as supplies last).

 - Provide clothing through referrals through area thrift shops.

 - Assist students with school-related financial needs that cannot be met in other ways, such as fees for credit recovery, graduation, field trips and summer school courses.

 - Help unaccompanied youth fill out their Federal Financial Aid form and college applications.

 - Connect families with children ages 0-5 with a First Steps Washtenaw parent educator and other early childhood resources, including Head Start and Early On.

-- Partner with the Child Care Network and Ann Arbor Rec & Ed to connect families with quality, licensed childcare.
+- Partner with the Child Care Network and Ann Arbor Rec & Ed to connect families with scholarships for quality, licensed childcare.

 - Connect families to community resources.